rishixxxx/Rishix19/README.md

 ## 🚀 About Me

-I'm a Data Analyst with a curiosity to extract insights from any Data's Outside of coding, I love pushing my limits with strength training 🏋️‍♀️,reading Informative Contents
+I'm a Data Analyst with a curiosity to extract insights from any Data's.

+Outside of coding, I love pushing my limits with strength training 🏋️‍♀️,reading Informative Contents

 ## 🛠️ Skills